fish-shell/fish-shell/doc_src/index.rst

 Examples::

-    # Brace expansion is the most familiar - all elements in the brace combine with the parts outside of the braces
+    # Brace expansion is the most familiar:
+    # All elements in the brace combine with the parts outside of the braces
     >_ echo {good,bad}" apples"
     good apples bad apples